zerotacg/beagle-audio-proxy/README.md

 The scripts are hard coded to work for my audio interface but should be easy to adjust.

+It did not work with the kernel version that came with beaglebone image but worked fine with a more up to date one.
+You should also disable all cpu heavy services that you don't need to get better performance.

+I tried using an anonymous pipe, but noticed that using mkfifo seems to be more performant.

 ## aplay names
 To get the the name that can be used in the script.